The Cherwell is shown here on six web pages:

 There are also two round trips including going up the Oxford Canal and coming back down via Kings Lock and Godstow

-On the right bank (our left - banks are always named coming downstream!) are the Botanical Gardens.
-The bridge is Magdalen Bridge and on the right bank above it Magdalen College.
+On the LEFT bank (banks are now named going upstream [click "About" in the three line menu above]) are the Botanical Gardens.
+The bridge is Magdalen Bridge and on the LEFT bank above it Magdalen College.

 The Botanical Gardens